aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in the flexi-grid network.

-This document identifies the flexi-grid tunnel components, parameters and their values, and characterizes the features and the performances of the flexi-grid elements.
+This document identifies the WDM tunnel components, parameters and their values, and characterizes the features and the performances of the WDM elements.
 An application example is provided towards the end of the document to understand their utility better.

 # Terminology